by Celeste Lipford and Terry Lipford - last updated on 5/15/2025

-This was our second stop on our 2017 European Adventure
+This was our second stop on our European Adventure — click here to view our trip overview page.

-Oslo as the start of our “Norway in a Nutshell” tour which allowed us to see some fjords and the Norwegian countryside
+We chose Oslo as the start of our “Norway in a Nutshell” tour, which allowed us to see some fjords and the Norwegian countryside — the main motivation for this part of the trip.
+You can find more info about our Norway in a Nutshell tour here.

-It lies at the head of Oslo Fjord in the southeastern part of Norway.
+Oslo lies at the head of Oslo Fjord in the southeastern part of Norway.
 It is north and slightly west of Denmark and it is about 378 miles from Copenhagen to Oslo by car.
 It is approximately 330 miles west and slightly north of Stockholm Sweden if traveling by car.

 Oslo is the capital of Norway and has a population of about 697k as of 2020.
 The original site of Oslo was actually east of the Aker River.
 The city was founded by King Harald Hardraade about 1050, and in approximately 1300 the Akershus fortress was built by Haakon V.

-There are lots of choices for places to stay in Oslo (see our Hotel list link at the bottom of this page).
 We chose to stay at the Comfort Hotel Grand Central, which was immediately adjacent to the train station.
 For our purposes this was perhaps the best play to stay in Oslo, Norway.
 It was so convenient to the trains and transportation for touring the area and right in the downtown area.
 There was a lot of activity and food options close by, however the rooms were quiet and comfortable.
 The room was not huge, which is typical in Europe but it was adequate to accommodate our luggage and clean and comfortable.
 We recommend it for short stays.

 IMAGE CREDITS: Both images are the property of the Comfort Hotel Grand Central Oslo, Norway.